EstevanTH/gpsd_javascript_relay/README.md

 ## Features
 #### Built-in mini HTTP server
-The easiest way to use some AJAX is with an HTTP server, with the lowest possible delay!
+That is the easiest way to use some AJAX is with an HTTP server, with the lowest possible delay!
 #### Connection to multiple GPSD servers
 If you have several GPS devices, I thought about you!
 #### Multiple hosts for a single GPSD server